 The Regulatory Reform (Fire Safety) Order 2005

 The Regulatory Reform (Fire Safety) Order 2005 (FSO) is a crucial piece of legislation concerning fire safety in non-domestic properties across England and Wales, including care homes.
 Under the FSO, the responsibility for fire safety in care homes lies with the ‘responsible person’, whose duty is to ensure the safety of all residents, staff and visitors in relation to fire risks.
+A key part of their role is to conduct a detailed care home fire risk assessment.

 Complying with the FSO, care homes must ensure that appropriate fire safety measures are implemented.
 This includes providing suitable fire detection and alarm systems, installing fire-fighting equipment, ensuring there are adequate escape routes, and using fire-resistant doors to prevent the spread of the fire.
+Fire-resistant doors such as FD30, FD60, FD90 and FD120 fire-rated doors are crucial for fire safety in care homes.
+They compartmentalise a fire, slowing its spread and ultimately giving both residents and staff more time to evacuate safely.

 Fire-resistant doors such as FD30, FD60, FD90 and FD120 fire-rated doors are crucial for care homes and residential care environments, as fire doors compartmentalise a fire, slowing its spread and giving residents and staff more time to evacuate safely.